Schanz appears on financial crime podcast

 Dr. Claire Abernathy, Assistant Professor is helping to bridge the technological gap between Congress and constituents by hosting online town hall meetings focused on COVID-19.
 "Congress as an institution remains very much behind the times in its uses of technology" - Abernathy

-Dr. Zori Kalibatseva, Assistant Professor shared a research study on the effects of COVID-19 on student mental health.
+Dr. Zori Kalibatseva, Assistant Professor of Psychology shared a research study on the effects of COVID-19 on student mental health.
 The COVID-19 student survey distributed by Active Minds shares demographics by the degree being sought.

 Dr. Nusret Sahin, Assistant Professor, Prof. William McKnight, Instructor and Dr. Jess Bonnan-White, Associate Professor, completed their first procedural justice training session for local police officers in March.